 Product images are what users typically scan through most intently in their search results, and it’s what will catch their eye if you’ve run an ad to try to draw attention to you, and there’s a lot to keep in mind.
 If you don’t have the right Amazon image size, users won’t be able to zoom, and the wrong image files will be rejected by Amazon all together.

 We don’t want any of that to happen, so in this post, we’re going to take a look at Amazon image requirements for product photos and best practices to help you get those sales.

 Amazon Image Requirements: The Technical

-- The minimum Amazon image dimension is 500 pixels on the image’s longest side
+- The minimum Amazon image dimension for the image’s longest side is 500 pixels.

 - Image zoom abilities starts when the image is at least 1000 pixels on the longest side and 500 pixels on the shortest